Ailsa Craig Lighthouse: History

+The construction of the Ailsa Craig Lighthouse began in 1882.
 It was completed in 1886, the construction being overseen by Thomas and David Alan Stevenson.

+The lens at Ailsa Craig Lighthouse was made by Barbier and Fenestre, Paris, reflecting the fact that many lighthouse lens makers of the nineteenth century were French, with Engish lens makers only emerging in the early twentieth century.

-Initially, the lighthouse used oil-burning lamps, but by 1911, these were replaced with incandescent lighting.
+Initially, the lighthouse used an oil-burning light, which was first exhibited on the night of 15th June 1886.
+In January 1911, the light was converted to incandescent gas lighting.

+Wireless telephone communications were established on Ailsa Craig in 1935.
+Before this, the lightkeepers relied on pigeons to send and receive messages.

 Fog signals were discontinued in 1987.
 Then, in 1990, the lighthouse was automated, and a refurbishment took place in 2001, when it was converted to run on solar power.

 Ailsa Craig is also known as "Paddy's Mile Stone" as it lies halfway between the cities of Glasgow and Belfast.
 As well as being a local landmark and a well known marine navigational hazard the island is a protected bird sanctuary.

 In June 2018 the former lighthouse keepers' cottages, now derelict, were placed for sale by auction.